-The new Greenfield Housing Code (the Code) will speed up the delivery of new homes in greenfield areas (new release areas) across NSW to meet the needs of the State’s growing population and improve housing affordability.
+The Greenfield Housing Code (the Code) speeds up the delivery of new homes in greenfield areas (urban release areas) across NSW to meet the needs of the State’s growing population and improve housing affordability.

-The new Code will be included in the State Environmental Planning Policy (Exempt and Complying Development Codes) 2008 (State Policy) and aims to:
+The Code is part of the State Environmental Planning Policy (Exempt and Complying Development Codes) 2008 (State Policy) and:

 The Greenfield Housing Code has been simplified by:

-The Code will apply to greenfield areas across NSW.
-The Code will allow 1–2 storey homes, alterations and additions to be carried out under the fast–track complying development approval pathway, saving homeowners time and money.
+The Code applies to greenfield areas across NSW.
+The Code allows 1–2 storey homes, alterations, and additions to be carried out under the complying development approval pathway.

 The Code requires a tree to be planted in the front and rear yard of each new home approved under complying development.
-The landscaping requirements in the new Code will ensure new release areas are leafier and more sustainable.
+The landscaping requirements in the Code ensure that the urban release areas are leafier and more sustainable.

 See the difference between a suburb before trees are planted, and once they start to grow and add to the beauty of the neighbourhood.

-There will be a three year transitional period, where applicants can choose whether to use the Greenfield Code or the new simplified Housing Code or Transitional Code (until 13 July 2019).
+There was a three-year transitional period until July 2019, when applicants could choose whether to use the Greenfield Housing Code or the Housing Code or Transitional Code.

-The new Greenfield Housing Code came into effect from 6 July 2018, to provide sufficient time to help the community and stakeholders to understand the new Code.
+The Greenfield Housing Code came into effect on 6 July 2018, to provide sufficient time to help the community and stakeholders to understand the Code.

-This means, for an applicant wanting to undertake complying development in a Greenfield Housing Code Area they can use the Greenfield Housing Code from 6 July 2018.
-Alternatively, they can use the Housing Code up to 6 July 2021, or the Transitional Housing Code (formerly the General Housing Code) up to 13 July 2019.
+If an applicant wanted to undertake complying development in a Greenfield Housing Code Area, they could use the Greenfield Housing Code from 6 July 2018.
+Alternatively, they could use the Housing Code up to 6 July 2021, or the Transitional Housing Code (formerly the General Housing Code) up to 13 July 2019.